 Unfortunately, this isn’t a simple question…

-The timescales for completing your AAT course will vary considerably according to:
+The AAT study hours and timescales for completing your AAT course will vary considerably according to:

 - Which course you enrolled upon, and